Elam-Fine-Arts-205/Elam-Fine-Arts-205/README.md

-# 👋 Hi, this is @Elam-Fine-Arts-205

-## This GitHub account is for the FINEARTS 205: Creative Computing course at Elam School of Fine Arts.
+# 👋 Hi, this is GitHub account is for the FINEARTS 205: Creative Computing course at Elam School of Fine Arts.

 <!---